Analyzing substances through opaque barriers using Raman spectroscopy

 The future of Raman at Agilent

 Agilent acquired Cobalt Light Systems in July 2017.
-Oxford is now Agilent's global center for Raman spectroscopy and the business will be moving to a large new facility in 2018.
+Oxford is now Agilent's global center for Raman spectroscopy and the business will soon be moving to a large new facility.
 The additional space will allow for significantly expanded R&D and production facilities, as the business focuses on an ever-growing number of applications for its unique Raman capabilities.

 Find out more: